Extreme coefficients of multiplicity Tutte polynomials: Consequences

 \section{Consequences}

-In this section, we deduce the degenerate results in Section 3, which give the extreme coefficients of Tutte polynomial for matroids.
-To do this successfully, let us first introduce the combinatorial interpretation of the coefficients of Tutte polynomial for matroids.
+In this section, we deduce the extreme coefficients of the Tutte polynomials, as a specialization of Theorem \ref{MainTheorem}.
+Let us first introduce the combinatorial interpretation of the coefficients of the Tutte polynomial for matroids.

 Let $M=(X, rk)$ be a matroid along with a total order on $X$, and let $B$ be a basis of $M$.
 For $e \in E(M)\setminus B$, we call that $e$ is \textit{externally active} with respect to $B$ if $e$ is the least element in $C_{M}(e,B)$, the unique circuit of $M$ contained in $B\cup \{e\}$.
 Dually, for $f\in B$, we call that $f$ is \textit{internally active} with respect to $B$ if $f$ is the least element in $C_{M^{*}}(f,E(M)\setminus B)$, the unique circuit of $M^{*}$ contained in $(E(M)\setminus B) \cup \{f\}$.
 We call the number of externally (resp. internally) active elements with respect to $B$ \textit{external} (resp. \textit{internal}) \textit{activity} of $B$.